 Women in the UK aged between 50 and 70 are invited to have a routine mammography every three years.
-This is gradually being extended to 47-73 year-old women.
+This is gradually being extended to women aged 47-73.

 Mammography is a special X-ray test and aims to detect breast cancer at an early stage when treatment is most likely to be curative.
-See separate leaflet called Breast Screening for details.
+Read more about breast screening.